Park users can enjoy many different activities in the Cherokee County parks.

 Hunting is allowed in many of our county parks and during any hunting season, unless otherwise noted.
 The following parks have hunting season restrictions, so they are only open to hunting during the following dates:

 Snowshoeing and cross country skiing are allowed in any of our parks.
-We have cross country ski equipment available to rental at $5/day with a $10 minimum.
+We have cross country ski equipment available to rental at $5/day with a $10 minimum to be used in Cherokee County and surrounding area.
 Snowmobiling is restricted to park roads ONLY.
 Ice fishing is allowed on the Little Sioux River or Larson Lake.

 Cherokee County Conservation Board